How to get the motivation to workout when we’re doing the same routine over and over — that’s what we’re all wondering right now.

 In one study, strength went up by 3.2% among fitness apps users.
 Workout frequency went up 3.8%.2

 Using apps may not be the best route long-term though.
 It’s good for staying connected to your goals, setting a routine, and reminding yourself to workout.
-However, almost 49% of people stopped using the app during the study — suggesting, long term, apps can still leave a lot of people with no motivation to exercise at home.
+However almost 49% of people stopped using the app during the study — suggesting, long term, apps can still leave a lot of people with little motivation after a while.

-Still, fitness apps are a great way to get your motivation to workout kick-started.
+Still, fitness apps are a great way to kick-start your workout routine.
 The great thing about fitness apps is that they turn your workout into a game: they give the anticipation and satisfaction of being rewarded, which is also a great way to get motivated.

 There are plenty of apps out there to inspire new workouts too — as well as a whole host of workout videos you can follow along with on YouTube.
-You can check out Myprotein’s app or YouTube for inspiration.
+You can check out Myprotein’s app or YouTube for some inspo.

 Treat yourself and use rewards